Codeland473/Multiplayer-Minesweeper/netSpec.md

 board specification is the same as in [Starting Game](#Board-Format), but revealed squares will be increased by 10.
 For example, a square adjacent to no mines will be 10.
 Flag states are laid out the same as the board, and represent if that square has been flagged, and if so by who.
-A negative value means that the square is not flagged, otherwise it is the ID of the player that placed the flag.
+A value of zero means that the square is not flagged, otherwise it is the ID of the player that placed the flag.
+Negative values represent pencil flags.

 | Offset    | Size      | Type       | Description                                     |
 |-----------|-----------|------------|-------------------------------------------------|